 Failure to report covered transactions may result in an administrative fine of up to 900,000 euro (amount 1 January 2023).
 If your company has an international structure, we recommend that you work with your adviser to determine how you will fit this mandatory exchange of information into your tax and compliance strategy.
 It is also important that you report in a timely manner, for example, if no external advisor is involved in a transaction subject to reporting requirements, or if the advisor in question makes use of a legal right to withhold information (lawyers, etc.).

 DAC7 amends the EU Directive on Administrative Cooperation and introduces new reporting obligations that will apply to Digital Platforms Operators that make their platform available to Reportable Sellers.
 DAC7 is designed to ensure that EU member states automatically exchange the reported information on the Reportable Sellers on digital platforms, whether the platform is located in the EU or not.
 Digital Platform Operators are required to report to a Competent Authority in an EU member state.
 The Competent Authority in that EU member state will then exchange the information with the Competent Authority in the EU member state where the Reportable Seller is tax resident.
-Digital Platforms Operators that are not located in the EU will be required to register in an EU member state in order to comply with this Directive.
+Digital Platforms Operators that are not located in the EU are required to register in an EU member state in order to comply with this Directive.

-EU member states should have implemented DAC7 by 31 December 2022 and apply their transposing DAC7 legislation as of 1 January 2023.
+EU Member States should have implemented DAC7 by 31 December 2022 and apply their transposing DAC7 legislation as of 1 January 2023.
 Digital Platform Operators will then be required to report on the year 2023 for the first time in 2024.
 Digital Platform Operators should already have seller due diligence procedures and controls in place as of 1 January 2023.

 From 2021 onwards, interest and royalty payments to group companies established in low-tax jurisdictions are subject to a source tax (withholding tax).
-The rate in 2023 is 25.8 per cent (as it was in 2022), although it may be reduced by a tax treaty, if applicable.
+The rate in 2025 is 25.8 per cent (as it was in 2024), although it may be reduced by a tax treaty, if applicable.
 A conditional withholding tax liability will also be applicable to abusive situations, e.g. where payments are artificially diverted.

 The rationale behind the introduction of the conditional source tax on interest and royalties is to prevent the Netherlands from being used as a gateway to low-tax jurisdictions and to reduce the risk of tax avoidance through the shifting of (Dutch) taxable income to such jurisdictions.

-a) on dividend payments to shareholders established in low-tax jurisdictions; and
+on dividend payments to shareholders established in low-tax jurisdictions; and

-b) in situations of abuse, i.e. where artificial arrangements are employed to avoid the imposition of Dutch dividend withholding tax.
+in situations of abuse, i.e. where artificial arrangements are employed to avoid the imposition of Dutch dividend withholding tax.

 The rationale behind the introduction of the withholding tax is the same as that for the conditional source tax on interest and royalties.

 As of 1 January 2021, additional substance requirements apply to service companies.
 A service company is a Dutch tax entity whose activities consist for more than 70 per cent of the direct or indirect receipt and payment of interest, royalties or rent from a foreign group entity.
-These substance requirements supplement the earlier substance requirements for service companies and are EUR 100,000 in relevant labour costs and office space for at least 24 months.
+These substance requirements supplement the earlier substance requirements for service companies and are 100,000 euro in relevant labour costs and office space for at least 24 months.
 If these requirements are not met, information is exchanged with the country from which the interest, royalties or rent is paid (the source state).
 The result could be that the source state deprives the taxpayer of treaty benefits.

 For several years, the European Commission has been investigating whether certain schemes/regimes and individual tax rulings between companies and local authorities are in breach of EU State aid rules.
 In some of these cases the European Commission has already issued final decisions concluding that these schemes and tax rulings constitute unlawful State aid.
 One of these final State aid decisions concerns a Dutch tax ruling.
 The Dutch government has appealed this decision with the General Court (that is the court of first instance within the EU).
 In its judgment, the General Court annulled the decision of the European Commission because, in the Court’s view, the European Commission did not demonstrate the existence of an economic advantage within the meaning of EU State aid rules.
 The European Commission accepted this decision by the General Court.